 - Figures on teenage girls in danger from boyfriends caused shock in research communities in the 1980’s.
 Teen Dating violence, which often involves rape and sexual assault, continues to be on the rise.
-Approximately one in ten high school students experiences dating violence – that figure is 22% in college students (Wilson, K.J., When Violence Begins at Home: A Comprehensive Guide to Understanding and Ending Domestic Abuse, Hunter House Inc .Publishers, California, 1997) For more figures on teen dating violence, go here.
+Approximately one in ten high school students experiences dating violence – that figure is 22% in college students (Wilson, K.J., When Violence Begins at Home: A Comprehensive Guide to Understanding and Ending Domestic Abuse, Hunter House Inc .Publishers, California, 1997)

 - Other figures estimate that one in seven women is raped by a sexual intimate.

 Sexual abuse and assault happen in relationships that may not be overtly abusive.
 However, partner rape itself is domestic violence, and since it is an act of control, we shouldn’t be surprised when it coexists with other forms of abusive control.